Welcome on my Chords Webpage.

-- Since it it always placed on the V7 degree, a dominant seventh determines a key signature. (a D7 chord is in the key of G)
+Since it is always placed on the V7 degree, a dominant seventh determines a key signature. (a D7 chord is in the key of G)

-- E7 chord, shows that we are in the key of A, similarly, with D7 we are in G, F7 in B flat tonality, etc..
+E7 chord, shows that we are in the key of A, similarly, with D7 we are in G and so...